Difference Between Certification and Licensure

 3. Certification is a voluntary process done by an individual or company.
 Licensure is a mandatory process.

-4. A CPR, Web design is an example of certification.
-The degree of a teacher, the doctor, is an example of licensure.
+4. A CPR Web design is an example of certification.
+A teacher’s degree, the doctor, is an example of licensure.

 5. A specific educational qualification is not compulsory for certification.
 Completion of the specified qualification is crucial for licensure.